Daniel-CG-Wright/ExamPaperProject/README.md

 - Make sure your current working directory is in Scripts.
 If using VScode, then closing it and reopening it by opening the RunFrontend.py file should work.

 Please note there are likely issues with the following features in non-Windows environments:
-- Saving markschemes and papers
+- Saving markschemes and papers to .txt / Word docx

 This is due to not having implemented cross-platform capabilities fully yet.
 This is a low priority as it does not affect most features.

-Github (contains the PDF parser etc): https://github.com/Daniel-CG-Wright/ExamPaperProject
+Github (contains the PDF parser, .ui files etc): https://github.com/Daniel-CG-Wright/ExamPaperProject

 Created by Daniel Wright